SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Abstract

 \section{Abstract}

-Autonomous vehicle safety validation requires testing on safety-critical scenarios, but these events are rare in real-world driving and costly to test due to collision risks.
-Crash reports provide authentic specifications of safety-critical events, offering a vital alternative to scarce real-world collision trajectory data.
-This makes them valuable sources for generating realistic high-risk scenarios through simulation.
-Existing approaches face significant limitations because data-driven methods lack diversity due to their reliance on existing latent distributions, whereas adversarial methods often produce unrealistic scenarios lacking physical fidelity.
-Large Language Model (LLM) and Vision Language Model (VLM)-based methods show significant promise.
-However, they suffer from context suppression issues where internal parametric knowledge overrides crash specifications, producing scenarios that deviate from actual accident characteristics.
-This paper presents SG-CADVLM (A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation), a framework that integrates Context-Aware Decoding with multi-modal input processing to generate safety-critical scenarios from crash reports and road network diagrams.
-The framework mitigates VLM hallucination issues while enabling the simultaneous generation of road geometry and vehicle trajectories.
-The experimental results demonstrate that SG-CADVLM generates critical risk scenarios at a rate of 84.4\% compared to 12.5\% for the baseline methods, representing an improvement of 469\%, while producing executable simulations for autonomous vehicle testing.
+Autonomous Vehicle (AV) requires rigorous testing in safety-critical scenarios for safety validation, yet its validation is hindered by the high cost of field testing and the lack of fidelity in current simulations for rare safety-critical events.
+Crash reports offer rich and authentic specifications of real-world accident dynamics, making them a promising resource for Large Language Models and Vision-Language models to generate high-fidelity scenarios.
+However, the existing models frequently deviate from actual accident characteristics due to context suppression.
+To address these limitations, this paper presents SG-CADVLM, a framework integrateing Context-Aware Decoding with multimodal input processing to generate safety-critical scenarios from crash reports.
+The framework mitigates the hallucination of VLMs while generating road geometry and vehicle trajectories simultaneously.
+The experimental results demonstrate that SG-CADVLM generates combined critical and high-risk scenarios at a rate of 88.1\% compared to 31.2\% for the baseline methods, representing a 182\% improvement, while producing executable simulations for autonomous vehicle testing. \textbf{Keywords:} autonomous driving; safety-critical scenario generation; vision-language models; context-aware decoding.